forbearing/k8s/README.md

 The library implements various handlers to more easy manipulate k8s resources such as pods, deployments, etc, inside or outside k8s cluster.
 A program that uses the library and runs in a k8s pod meant to be inside k8s cluster.
 If you simply run [examples](./examples) in your pc/mac or server, it meant outside k8s cluster.
 Both of inside and outside k8s cluster is supported by the library.

+There are three kind handler:

+- k8s handler.
+Its a universal handler that simply invoke dynamic handler to create/update/patch/delete k8s resources and get/list k8s resources from listers instead of accessing the API server directly.
+- dynamic handler.
+Its a universal handler that create/update/delete/patch/get/list k8s resources by the underlying dynamic client.
+- typed handler such as deployment/pod handler.
+Its a typed handler that use typed client(clientset) to create/update/patch/delete/get/list typed resources(such like deployments, pods, etc.).

 To create a handler for outside cluster just call `deployment.New(ctx, kubeconfig, namespace)`.
 To create a handler for the inside cluster just call `deployment.New(ctx, "", namespace)` and the `New()` function will find the kubeconfig file or the file pointed to by the variable `KUBECONFIG`.
 If neither is found, it will use the default kubeconfig filepath `$HOME/.kube/config`. if no kubeconfig file is found, `New()` will create an in-cluster rest.Config to create the deployment handler.